To the Mom Who Is Tired and Weary

 What I didn’t expect was now ten months later, still getting up every 2 hours to nurse.
 Why wasn’t she like my other babies that slept through the night at 7 months??

 Right now, we are in the process of night weaning (which is complete torture when you are sharing a bedroom with the baby) and I’m exhausted.
-It’s night after night of not sleeping, and then going all day trying to catch up on the housework, run my blog and online shop, all while homeschooling and caring for my four little ones.
+It’s night after night of not sleeping, and then going all day trying to catch up on the housework, run my blog, all while homeschooling and caring for my four little ones.

 Often times, I feel like I never stop.
 So, how will I ever be able to focus on my spiritual life if I can barely keep up with these everyday demands?

 While I don’t have a secret formula for a more content and full life, I do know that if I’m not seeking the Lord everyday, then I will feel defeated, alone, and worn down.

 Here are a few things that I try to remember when I just want to give up:

 So often, we can view our child’s crying or our toddler’s mess as an interruption.
 Maybe you were finally sitting down to read God’s Word, and all of sudden your child needs you.
 How are we supposed to grow as a Christian woman if our children are constantly relying on us to care for them?

 The truth is, if God’s Word is important to us, then we will make time for it.
 We will wake up a little earlier, read it aloud to our little ones, or choose The Word instead of the latest Netflix show.